AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/access-your-content.md

 * They enable you to design, create, curate and publish page-independent content.
 * They are based on a Content Fragment Model, which predefines the structure for the resulting fragment by means of defined data types.
-* The Fragment Reference, available when defining a model, can be used to define additional layers of structure.
+* Additional layers of structure can be achieved with the Fragment Reference data type, available when defining a model.

 ### Content Fragment Models {#content-fragments-models}